-Using an oreXpress field spectrometer a geologist can quickly collect scans in the field at outcrops or in pits using the mineral contact probe and a handheld microcomputer, tablet, or laptop.
+Using an oreXpress, oreXplorer or oreXpert field spectrometer a geologist can quickly collect scans in the field at outcrops or in pits using the mineral contact probe and a handheld microcomputer, tablet, or laptop.
 NIR spectroscopy is fast, accurate, and non-destructive to the sample.
 Using EZ-ID mineral identification software a geologist can clearly seer alteration of clay minerals that often look very similar even to an experienced eye.
-EZ-ID matches the target spectra against two libraries (USGS and SpecMIN™) of more than 1500 known spectra.
+EZ-ID matches the target spectra against three libraries (USGS, SpecMIN™ and GeoSPEC) of more than 2600 known spectra.

 Where low sulfidation assemblages might include illite, montmorillonite, and sericite; high sulfidation assemblages might include kaolinite and alunite.
 In addition to matching the taget to the libraries with a percentage indicating confidence in the match, EZ-ID also allows a geologist to select regions of interest at various features in the spectra, for fine-tuning identification.
 For example, a geologist can highlight different features for different minerals in clay: kaolinite has absorption doublets near 2200 and 1400nm; smectite at 1400, 1900, and 2200nm; illite has similar features to smectite but with weaker absorption and additional features at 2340 and 2445nm.

-In the core shack, the oreXpress can be used with the mineral contact probe for rapid core logging, allowing for the creation of a digital core library with all associated metadata, spectra, and notes.
+In the core shack, the oreXpress, oreXplorer or oreXpert can be used with the mineral contact probe for rapid core logging, allowing for the creation of a digital core library with all associated metadata, spectra, and notes.
 EZ-ID makes it fast and easy to capture alterations and identify changes in core.

 Accurate identification of swelling clays, such as smectite, is also important for selecting the appropriate processing methods.

-Weighing seven pounds, the oreXpress easily fits in a backpack, Two li-ion batteries provide for a full day of scanning in the field.
-It is ruggedly built for reliability in the field with no moving optical parts, a rugged steel-jacketed fiber optic cable (field swappable), superior cooling design, and a sealed construction to prevent contamination by dirt and dust.
+The oreXpress, oreXplorer and oreXpert easily fit in a backpack, Two li-ion batteries provide for a full day of scanning in the field.
+They are ruggedly built for reliability in the field with no moving optical parts, a rugged steel-jacketed fiber optic cable (field swappable), superior cooling design, and a sealed construction to prevent contamination by dirt and dust.